 How do I create accessible Word documents?

 Give each document a unique title that clearly describes what it is about.
-This title should be entered in the Title field under File Info Document Properties.
+Enter this in the Title field under File > Info > Document Properties.
 This way screen reading software will read the document title rather than the filename, which provides a better user experience.

 Make accessible text choices

-• Use a minimum font size of 12 point
+- Use a minimum font size of 12pt.

-• Avoid Word Art as this cannot be read by some screen reading software
+- Avoid using Word Art as this cannot be read by some screen reading software.

 Use high contrast colour combinations